Junior Edwards Dies at 61: Swamp People Star’s Wiki, Bio, Net Worth, Wife & Kids

 Junior Edwards Net Worth

-Junior Edwards has an estimated net worth of $350,000, based on decades of work in commercial fishing, hunting, and his appearances on the History Channel’s Swamp People.
-His income has come from hauling thousands of pounds of fish, collecting alligator eggs, building boats by hand, and sharing his swamp life
+At the time of his passing, Junior Edwards had an estimated net worth of approximately $350,000.
+This figure reflected decades of work in commercial fishing, hunting, and his participation in the History Channel series Swamp People.
+His earnings were derived from hauling thousands of pounds of fish, collecting alligator eggs, building boats by hand, and showcasing the traditional bayou lifestyle through television.

 Family Life of Junior Edwards: Wife, Sons, and Grandchildren

-Junior Edwards is married to Theresa Edwards, his lifelong partner both in life and in the swamp.
-The two met as children and have known each other since the second grade.
-They married on July 10, 1981, beginning a partnership that would span more than four decades.
-In a Facebook post from June 18, 2015, Theresa noted that she was 49 and Junior was 50 at the time, confirming they are just about a year apart in age.
-She often says they’ve grown up side by side—like ‘peas in a pod’—building their life together in the heart of Louisiana’s wetlands.
+Junior Edwards was married to Theresa Edwards, his lifelong partner both in life and in the swamp.
+The two first met as children and had known each other since the second grade, growing up side by side “like peas in a pod,” as Theresa once described.
+Their bond turned into a lifelong partnership when they married on July 10, 1981, beginning a journey that would span more than four decades.
+In a Facebook post from June 18, 2014, Theresa fondly shared how, at the time, Junior was 50 and she was 49, reflecting on the years they had spent together building a family and a life rooted in Louisiana’s wetlands.

-Together, Junior and Theresa raised two sons: Willie and Randy.
+Together, Junior and Theresa raised two sons, Willie and Randy.
 Willie Edwards has carried on his father’s legacy, becoming a central figure on Swamp People and representing the next generation of swamp hunters.
-Randy, who also embraced the outdoor lifestyle, tragically passed away in a car accident in 2018—a loss that remains deeply felt by the family.
+Randy also embraced the outdoor lifestyle before tragically passing away in a car accident in 2018—a loss that remains deeply felt by the family.

-They are also proud grandparents.
+Junior and Theresa were proud grandparents.
 Willie and his wife Sherrie have a son, William “Little Willie” Edwards IV, who made his debut alongside his father in Season 11 of Swamp People.
-Randy, before his passing in 2018, had three children—Nathan Winters, Randy Edwards II, and Sierra Edwards.
-Although still young, they are part of the extended Edwards legacy, each representing the next generation of a family deeply connected to Louisiana’s swamps.
-With Junior’s guidance, Little Willie has taken on more responsibility in the swamp, embodying the values and skills passed down through three generations.
-For Junior and Theresa, family is at the core of everything they do—from building boats and setting lines to carrying on traditions that honor the land and the life it sustains.
+Randy, before his passing, had three children—Nathan Winters, Randy Edwards II, and Sierra Edwards.
+Each grandchild carries forward the Edwards legacy.
+During his lifetime, Junior helped guide Little Willie as he began taking on more responsibility in the swamp, continuing the values and skills passed down through three generations.
+For Junior and Theresa, family remained at the center of everything they did—from building boats and setting lines to preserving the traditions of the land they called home.